The ESC will provide funding to support a regional or local educational course related to the aims of the ESC.

 The Internal Scientific Committee (ISC) retains the right to refuse an application if it feels the course content is not within the aims and objectives of the Society.

 Please use this application form.
 Note sections with a maximum word count.
-Forms will be returned if the word count is exceeded
+Forms will be returned if the word count is exceeded.
+Please complete all sections.

 If granted, the course MUST be completed within 24 months